liferay/liferay-docs/develop/tutorials/articles/liferay-faces/accessing-the-portlet-api-with-externalcontext-for-jsf-portlets.markdown

 implementation in this first example, but I (and the reader) am not sure of that. -Rich -->

-In this tutorial, you've explored sample code requesting objects from the portlet API using `ExternalContext`.
+In this tutorial, you've explored requesting objects from the portlet API using `ExternalContext`.